-- be at least 18 years old on or before the next general election
+- be 18 years old by the next General Election

-- be a resident of Ohio for at least 30 days immediately before the election in which you want to vote
+- be a resident of Ohio for the 30 days before Election Day

-You can register to vote online if you have an Ohio driver's license or state ID card and a Social Security Number.
-If not, you can register to vote by mail or in person.
+- You can register to vote online if you have an Ohio driver's license, driver's permit, or state-issued photo ID card.

 - Download and fill out the National Voter Registration Form.